 Many savings options and discounted tickets are available for traveling in the panoramic cars of the Bernina Express trains through the Alps in Switzerland.

-Many savings options and deals make traveling on the Bernina Express trains in Switzerland cheaper.
+Many savings tickets and special deals make traveling on the Bernina Express trains in Switzerland cheaper.
 All Swiss Railways discount cards and deals may be applied including the Swiss Pass, half-fare, and junior cards.
+Eurail and Interrail passes are also accepted.
 The Graubünden Pass gives spectacular value for holidaymakers in this lovely Alpine canton of Switzerland.
 The obligatory seat reservation fee is never discounted but can be avoided altogether by using regular regional trains on the same tracks.
-In winter, the luxury panoramic cars may be used for only a small surcharge.
+Last-minute bookings sometimes give spectacular discounts.
+Special day-trip tours from Milan include bus travel to and from the Bernina Express stations, while interesting tour options are often available in Switzerland.

-Traveling in the luxury Bernina Express trains with its huge panorama windows always require seat reservations.
-This reservation fee – currently CHF26 in the high season from March to October (CHF10 in winter outside holiday periods) is always charged, even for children, Swiss Pass, Junior Card, and other passes.
+Traveling on the luxury Bernina Express trains with its huge panorama windows always requires seat reservations.
+This reservation fee is always charged, even for children, Swiss Pass, Junior Card, and other passes.

 Sample Fares on the Bernina Express Panoramic Trains

 The price of tickets for traveling on the Bernina Express trains is the same as for traveling on regular regional trains using the same tracks – sometimes the Bernina Express panoramic cars are even attached to the rear of a regular train.
-The only difference in price is the obligatory reservation fee (CHF26) for the Bernina Express.
+The only price difference is the obligatory reservation fee for the Bernina Express.

 Sample fares without the reservation fee for the Bernina Express in second class (first class) are:

-- Tirano to Lugano by bus – CHF35
+- Tirano to Lugano by bus – CHF34

 Travel to Poschiavo is around CHF8 cheaper.